Role of Pickering College

 Provision of personal protective equipment and other resources

 It is currently mandatory to wear a non-medical mask in enclosed public spaces in York Region.
 Medical masks and face shields will be provided for faculty and staff and are required to be worn, with reasonable exceptions for medical conditions.
 Students in Grades JK-12 are required to wear non-medical or cloth masks while in school buildings.
-Students in Kindergarten to Grade 3 are required to wear face shields when outside.
-Faculty should ensure that there is enough supervised outdoor time during the day to allow for breaks from mask wearing.
+Students are not required to wear masks outside however faculty members should ensure there is physical distance between cohorts.
 Reasonable exceptions will be made as required for medical or sensory conditions.

 Putting on Eye Protection – Ontario Public Health Video